Poorani23/SyncTech_Innovation_Data_Analysis/README.md

  Key Concepts and Challenges:

  1.Data Collection: Obtain a dataset with numerical features and a target variable for prediction.

  2.Data Exploration and Cleaning: Explore the dataset to understand its structure, handle missing values, and ensure data quality.

  3.Feature Selection: Identify relevant features that may contribute to the predictive model.

- 4.Model Training: Implement linear regression using a machine learning library (e.g., Scikit Learn).
+ 4.Model Training: Implement linear regression using a machine learning library (e.g., ScikitLearn).

  5.Model Evaluation: Evaluate the model's performance on a separate test dataset using metrics such as Mean Squared Error or R-squared.

  6.Visualization: Create visualizations to illustrate the relationship between the predicted and actual values.